You are currently viewing My Fragrance Sensitivity Part 1: Where it Began

 While I knew those navy blue votive candles were now a big no-no, I don’t recall recognizing a general fragrance sensitivity at that time.
 First, I’d never heard of it; it wasn’t something that was even on my radar.
 I just thought it was those candles.
 I don’t think I thought about it much past that.

 Honestly, I was in the middle of some major life changes that required my deep attention.
-In the span of just six years I lost my mom and my mother-in-law, was diagnosed with severe osteoporosis, had to relearn how to shop and cook, got divorced and started back to school in order to create a new life for myself.
+In the span of just six years I lost my mom and my mother-in-law, was diagnosed with severe osteoporosis, then celiac two years after that.
+I then had to relearn how to shop and cook, got divorced and started back to school in order to create a new life for myself.
+Whew!
 I had enough on my plate.
 It took some time, but my fragrance sensitivity finally wouldn’t allow me to ignore it any longer.

 Those first several years became more about avoidance of some things, not everything.
 I switched to a fragrance-free laundry detergent but still used dryer sheets.
 Aren’t we supposed to use dryer sheets?
 It was just a fact of life, like washing hands after using the restroom.
 It didn’t occur to me that they were toxic and that they weren’t even necessary.